-• Support Sustainable Building Practices including Building Decarbonization to Mitigate Climate Change Buildings and their heating, ventilation, air conditioning and refrigeration (HVAC&R) systems directly and indirectly contribute to GHG emissions.
-Buildings are responsible for more than 35% of global primary energy use, 60% of global electrical energy use, and nearly 40% of energy-related greenhouse gas emissions worldwide.
-Eliminating greenhouse gas emissions from the built environment is essential to address climate change.
+Support Sustainable Building Practices including Building Decarbonization to Mitigate Climate Change Buildings and their heating, ventilation, air conditioning and refrigeration (HVAC&R) systems directly and indirectly contribute to greenhouse gas (GHG) emissions.
+Buildings are responsible for more than 35% of global primary energy use, 60% of global electrical energy use, and nearly 40% of energy-related GHG emissions worldwide.
+Eliminating GHG emissions from the built environment is essential to address climate change.
 Doing so will require recognizing buildings in the broader context of energy resources and additional demands on the electric grid.
-ASHRAE is advancing additional tools to support decarbonization across a building's entire life cycle, including building design, construction, operation, occupancy, and end of life.
+ASHRAE is advancing additional tools to support decarbonization across a building's entire life cycle, including building design, construction, operation (including grid-interactive and smart building tools), occupancy, and end of life.
 ASHRAE addresses emissions from building operation as well as those embodied in building materials and the construction process.

 To advance building decarbonization, ASHRAE supports government adoption of robust building standards for new construction such as ASHRAE Standard 90.1 (commercial), 90.2 (residential), 90.4 (data centers), 189.1/IgCC (high-performance green buildings), and 189.3 (high-performance health care facilities).
 ASHRAE supports the deployment of decarbonization technology such as next generation heat pumps, the adoption of stretch codes, building performance standards (Standard 100), electric-ready building requirements, and building benchmarking and labeling requirements.
 ASHRAE also supports the use of decarbonized combustion fuels and on-site carbon capture use and storage, as they become commercially available.

-To evaluate whether a building or group of buildings meet a definition of "zero net energy" or "zero net carbon," ASHRAE recommends governments use and refer to ASHRAE Standard 228, Standard Method of Evaluating Zero Net Energy and Zero Net Carbon Building Performance.
+ASHRAE recommends governments use and refer to ASHRAE Standard 228 to evaluate whether a building or group of buildings meet a definition of "zero net energy" or "zero net carbon."